-As a student, before you embark on writing an essay, you always internalize and structure your thoughts into how you will present your paper.
+As a student, before you embark on writing an essay, you always internalize and structure your thoughts into how you will present your paper and ask about how to writemyessayonline.
 An argumentative essay is as simple as just that.
 It entails a writer sharing their thoughts about a particular subject.
 You must understand five essential types of argument claims that can help structure your essay.
 They are discussed below:

 - Fact- Is your statement true or false?

 - Definition- What’s the dictionary meaning of your argument and your interpretation of it?

 - Value- How does your argument influence readers?
 Is it worth reading?

 - Gap- What is the statement problem, and what are its effects?

 - Call to action- What should readers do after reading your essay?

 An argumentative essay is structured in three main ways, i.e., the Classical, Rogerian, and Toulmin approaches.
 The classical approach is most common, and it involves a writer stating their point and using case studies and examples to justify their stand while attempting to convince readers why their views should be preferred.